Helicopter Unit "Henry 1"

 A full-time Deputy, supplemented by a small pool of part-time Deputies, act as the TFO on all flights.
 The TFO is responsible for overseeing and accomplishing the assigned requirements of each particular flight and is the authority in all matters concerning law enforcement and mission related decisions.
 The TFO is trained as an emergency medical technician (EMT) and a rescue technician.

 A small pool of part-time local paramedics who are well known for their skills as experienced paramedics in local fire departments and ambulance companies is on each flight.
 They are highly trained in advanced life saving skills and are responsible for accomplishing the emergency medical service requirements of the mission.
 The paramedic is the authority in matters concerning patient treatment, stabilization and evacuation.
 He/She is also a skilled rescue technician.

 The pilot is responsible for the operation of the helicopter and is the final authority in matters concerning flight safety and control of the aircraft.
-Presently, there is only one pilot for Henry-1, Paul Bradley.
-He has logged tens of thousands of hours and is seasoned at performing the unique style of “long-line” rescue utilized by our agency.
+Presently, there are two pilots for Henry-1, Paul Bradley and Kent Sapp.
+They have logged tens of thousands of hours and are seasoned at performing the unique style of “long-line” rescue utilized by our agency.
 To meet the program’s minimum qualifications, a pilot must have previously logged 3,000 total hours; including, mountain, night flight experience and precision vertical reference “long-line” experience.
 They must also posses the ability to fly under stressful law enforcement and rescue conditions.

 The Current Helicopter (2018)

 Call Sign "Henry 1"

 The Bell 407 is a highly maneuverable, four bladed, single turbine engine powered helicopter manufactured by Bell Helicopter, Fort Worth, Texas.
 The Bell 407 can be flown with a single pilot and configured for up to five passengers or - in the EMS role - three crew members and a patient.